ionic-team/vscode-ionic/README.md

   `androidmanifest.xml`
 - [Minor Updates](#upgrading-packages) - Identifies minor dependency updates for one step upgrading
 - [Security Vulnerabilities](#upgrading-packages) - Identifies security vulnerabilities in dependencies using npm audit
+- [Remote Logging](#remote-logging) - Console logs from your app are sent to the VS Code output window
+- [Capacitor Preview](#capacitor-preview) - Preview your web application in Capacitor
 - [Configuration Issues](#upgrading-packages) - Recommends changes to `config.xml` and `androidmanifest.xml`
 - [Integrate Capacitor](#adding-capacitor) into web projects
 - [Run Scripts](#upgrading-packages) from `package.json`